hylu-dev/hylu-blog/content/posts/2024/shadow-detection-with-render-textures/index.md

 ```

 > There's a great benefit to manual light calculations as I can be certain of the color values being rendered unlike using lit shaders where I had to do rough constraining of Unity's rendered colors.
 I also save on computation because I can optimize the lighting calculations to the bare minimum instead of everything a PBR shader does.

-Below you can the main portion of the shader which does all the light and shadow calculation using the needed URP functions.
-For light layers, I pull the data off of the `Light` struct for both the directional and additional lights.

 {{< card src="light-layers.png">}}
     Light are encoded in RGB based on the layer they are in.
 If you look closely at the shadows, you can see incorrect mapping and artifacts.